notspecia/JavaScript/README.md

 11. json-and-ajax
 12. review-in-depth
 13. object-oriented
+14. moudules-build-tools
+15. modern-JavaScript

 All the topics mentioned are fully in-depth whit examples, happy reading :) !!

 ## TODO

 1. learn more about section 11 (json-and-ajax)
-2. try some examples whit the classes on the section 13 (oop)
-3. complete the exsercise num3 and the documentaion of the exsercises of the section 13 (oop)
+2. complete and learn the exsercises of the section 14, 15 (modules, modern JS)
-3. continue to try and learn the regex from the `Quantifiers`